dahas/f7k/README.md

 ### Render HTML

 Now, if you want to render a beautiful HTML template, you need a Template Engine.
 "Latte" is available as a Service.
 "Latte" is part of the sweet and way too easy "Nette" Framework (Good for the rest of the world, but not for the nerdy nerds).

+Learn more about Latte here: https://latte.nette.org/en/guide

 Here is how you use the Template Service: